 A key aspect of the CCPA is that it only applies to “personal information.”
 This term is defined as “information that identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.”
 This can include everything from IP addresses to credit card numbers to geolocation data.
 As broad as this definition is, it doesn’t cover everything.

 The biggest exception is that publicly available information is not personal information.
-“Publicly available” means the information was lawfully made available from federal, state, and local government records.
-Effective January 1, 2023, the California Privacy Rights Act (CPRA) adds two new types of publicly available information.
-The first is for “lawfully obtained, truthful information that is a matter of public concern.”
-This provides a necessary exemption for journalism.
-The other new category of publicly available information is information that is made widely available by the consumer or widely distributed media.
-This frees businesses to collect consumer information that is publicly shared on social networks.
+“Publicly available” means the information was lawfully made available from federal, state, and local government records; “lawfully obtained, truthful information that is a matter of public concern;” and information that is made widely available by the consumer or widely distributed media.
+This last category frees businesses to collect consumer information that is publicly shared on social networks.